grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.mongodb.md

 {{% admonition type="note" %}}
 For this integration to work properly, you must have connect each node of your MongoDB cluster to an agent instance.
 That's because this exporter does not collect metrics from multiple nodes.

-You must also define two custom labels for your metrics using `relabel_configs`.

-The first label is `service_name`, which is how you identify this node in your cluster, for example: `ReplicaSet1-Node1`.

-The second label is `mongodb_cluster`, which is the name of your MongoDB cluster.
-It must be set to the same value for all nodes composing the cluster, for example: `prod-cluster`.
 {{% /admonition %}}

 We strongly recommend configuring a separate user for the Grafana Agent, giving it only the strictly mandatory security privileges necessary for monitoring your node.